 - A DDS Case Manager assists with the development of a plan of care, which must be approved prior to all service delivery.
-The Case Manager also assist with locating, securing and coordination of needed services.
+The Case Manager also assists with locating, securing, and coordinating needed services.
 Assistive technology needs can be addressed through the team planning process.

 Pieces of the Puzzle